Emmotes/ic_spoilers/docs/caramon.md

     "id": 2860,
     "flavour_text": "",
     "description": {
+        "conditions": [
+            {
+                "condition": "feat_assigned 2758",
+                "desc": "Caramon increases the effect of Raise Spirits by $(not_buffed amount)% for each Champion in the formation affected by at least two Raise Spirits buffs"
+            },
+            {
                 "desc": "Caramon increases the effect of Raise Spirits by $(not_buffed amount)% for each Champion in the formation not affected by Raise Spirits."
+            }
+        ]
     },
     "effect_keys": [
         {